Playing Rules

 16. A double foul occurs when players on opposing teams commit rule infractions at the same instant.
 The ball will be re-served by the serving team.

 VII.
-CO-REC RULE MODIFICATIONS
+CO-ED RULE MODIFICATIONS

 1. Team Composition